-Requirements: The Elementor popup builder is only available with the Pro version of the plugin.
+Requirements: The Elementor popup builder is only available with Elementor Pro.

-If you do not have Elementor Pro but would still like to create a popup form, check out our guide on how to create a contact form popup.
+If you do not have Elementor Pro but would still like to create a popup form, check out our guide on creating a contact form popup.

 To create a new popup with Elementor, you’ll need to go to Templates » Popups in the sidebar of your WordPress admin area.
 Then click the green Add New Popup button.

 This will open up an overlay that will let you name your popup.
 For our example, we’ll name our template Contact Us.